MartinPyka/financial_life/README.md

 <img src="docs/img/html_summary_01.png" alt="Simple simulation in financial_life" width="800" height="407">

 # Installation

+financial_life has been written in Python 3.4 and has not  been tested for Python 2.x.

 To get a working environment, simply do

 	git clone https://github.com/MartinPyka/financial_life.git